kelseyjo959/aws-solutions-architect/databases/relational-database-services.md

 # Relational Database Services

+## RDS Basic Info

+* **RDS runs on Virtual Machines**
+* **These virtual machines cannot be accessed**
+* **RDS is not serverless** exception = Aurora
+* upon RDS Instance creation, AZ can be chosen

+* RDS 2 key features:
+  * Multi-AZ for diaster recovery
+    * think hot swappable with no need to change url
+  * Read Replicas for performance
+    * secondary db gets replicated data but a failure would need a url change
+    * up to 5 copies at once
+    * good for re-directing huge loads of requests

 ## RDS Backups

 * **upon restoration, either type will create a new Instance with a new DNS endpoint**